 From its offices in Philadelphia, FEMA Region III works closely with the emergency management agencies of the District of Columbia, Delaware, Maryland, Pennsylvania, Virginia, and West Virginia to prepare for, protect against, respond to, recover from and mitigate all hazards.
 To help accomplish its mission, Region III maintains strong partnerships through its councils-the Regional Advisory Council and the Regional Emergency Communications Coordination Working Group.

-In recent memory, the region has experience disaster declarations for hurricanes, tornadoes, flooding, wildfires, winter storms, and earthquakes.
+In recent memory, the region has experienced disaster declarations for hurricanes, tornadoes, flooding, wildfires, winter storms, and earthquakes.
 After a declared disaster, a unique webpage is developed to keep everyone apprised of response and recovery efforts.
 Go to the Disaster Declarations page for more information on current and past declarations.

 Stay connected with FEMA Region III